gristlabs/grist-help/help/en/docs/limits.md

 for one request to complete before sending the next would not hit this limit (assuming it is the sole client accessing the document).

-The size of API requests is limited to 1MB.
-In particular, this applies to the total payload of API requests adding or updating multiple records at once, which means that such requests may need to be split into batches that fit within this limit.
+The size of the body of any individual API request is limited to 1MB.
+In particular, this means that requests adding or updating multiple records may need to be split into batches that fit within this limit.

 ## Document availability